The Ultimate Guide to Social Selling in 2022

 • Develop value-based, trusting relationships with potential clients

-That all being said, be warned: a lot of salespeople get the wrong idea about what social selling actually looks like.
+It’s a sales strategy that’s being used more and more, and for good reason.
+And the proof is in the pudding.
+The data is loud and clear: social selling statisticsBut be warned: a lot of salespeople get the wrong idea about what social selling actually looks like.
 It’s not as simple as making a profile on LinkedIn or Facebook and waiting for the sales to roll in.

-Social sellers use a complex combination of strategies and tools that enables them to leverage the power of their social networks to learn targeted information about their customers’ pain points.
+Social sellers use a complex combination of strategies and tools that enable them to leverage the power of their social networks to learn targeted information about their customers’ pain points.
 This information, in turn, helps the company tailor their social media marketing efforts around those pain points.

 In other words, it allows salespeople to authentically offer the right value to the right prospects at the right time.